Assyrian people: Festivals

-Assyrians also practice unique marriage ceremonies.
+Assyrians practice unique marriage ceremonies.
 The rituals performed during weddings are derived from many different elements from the past 3,000 years.
 An Assyrian wedding traditionally lasted a week.
-Today, weddings in the Assyrian homeland usually last 2–3 days; in the Assyrian diaspora they last 1–2 days.
+Today, weddings in the Assyrian homeland usually last 2–3 days.
+In the Assyrian diaspora they last 1–2 days.

 Traditional clothing

 Assyrian clothing varies from village to village.
 Clothing is usually blue, red, green, yellow, and purple; these colors are also used as embroidery on a white piece of clothing.
 Decoration is lavish in Assyrian costumes, and sometimes involves jewellery.
 The conical hats of traditional Assyrian dress have changed little over millennia from those worn in ancient Mesopotamia, and until the 19th and early 20th centuries the ancient Mesopotamian tradition of braiding or platting of hair, beards and moustaches was still commonplace.

 Cuisine

-Assyrian cuisine is similar to other Middle Eastern cuisines, in particula and is rich in grains, meat, potato, cheese, bread and tomatoes.
+Assyrian cuisine is similar to other Middle Eastern cuisines, and is rich in grains, meat, potato, cheese, bread and tomatoes.
 Typically, rice is served with every meal, with a stew poured over it.
 Tea is a popular drink, and there are several dishes of desserts, snacks, and beverages.
 Alcoholic drinks such as wine and wheat beer are organically produced and drunk.
 Assyrian cuisine is primarily identical to Iraqi/Mesopotamian cuisine, as well as being very similar to other Middle Eastern and Caucasian cuisines, as well as Greek cuisine, Levantine cuisine, Turkish cuisine, Iranian cuisine, Israeli cuisine, and Armenian cuisine, with most dishes being similar to the cuisines of the area in which those Assyrians live/originate from.
 It is rich in grains such as barley, meat, tomato, herbs, spices, cheese, and potato as well as herbs, fermented dairy products, and pickles.